c3m3gyanesh/p4-syntax-highlighter-collection/README.md

 ## VIM/EMACS Editor
 1. For EMACS, please copy the P4.el file to the appropriate directory of EMACS on your system.
-1. FOR VIM, copy both "ftdetect" & "syntax" directory inside "~/.vim/" on your system.
+2. FOR VIM, copy both "ftdetect" & "syntax" directory inside "~/.vim/" on your system.
+            When using the Vundle plug-in manager for VIM, add the following line to your bundle configuration file:
+            ```Bundle 'c3m3gyanesh/p4-syntax-highlighter-collection', {'rtp': 'vim'}```.

 ## How to Contribute?
 * To contribute to the syntax highlighter for VIM and EMACS, please fork this current repo and update the corresponding files.